dward2/BME547/Lectures/variable_scope.md

 When this module is executed, the Python interpreter starts at the top of the file.
 It sees that `variable_output` is defined as a function and then comes across line 6 with some code to execute.
 First, it defines two variables called `a` and `b`.
-As these variables are created and assigned a memory location at the module level outside of a function, they are considered *global* variables.
+As these variables are created and assigned a value at the module level outside of a function, they are considered *global* variables.
 They are accessible anywhere within the code.
 Next, the code reaches line 8 which calls the function `variable_output` at line 1.
 When this function tries to run at line 2, it looks for the variable `a`.
-Since `a` is a global variable, the `variable_output` function is able to see the `a` variable and use it in the `print` statement.
+It firsts looks for a *local* variable `a`, and when it doesn't find one, it will look for and find the *global* variable `a`.
+It will use this global variable in the
+`print` statement.
 The same occurs for line 3 and the `b` variable.
 This program runs successfully.